HR Tip of the Week

 Pay required?
 Yes.
 The time spent attending the training must be paid because the training is not voluntary and is related to the employee's job.

-Example 2:
+Example 2

-The owner of a health club is offering a yoga glass to clients and allows employees to attend.
+The owner of a health club is offering a yoga class to clients and allows employees to attend.
 While the owner says attendance by employees is voluntary, supervisors tell their employees that they expect employees to attend and schedule employees' time off so they can do so.

 Pay required?
 Yes.
 The time employees spend in the yoga class must be paid because when supervisors make clear to all employees that their attendance is expected, and the supervisors schedule employees' time off to facilitate attendance, attendance is not truly voluntary.

-Example 3:
+Example 3

 Pay required?
 Pay for the hours spent attending the course would not generally be required because this program would meet all four criteria listed above, in that attendance is voluntary and outside regular working hours, the course is not directly related to the employee's current job, and no productive work is performed during the course.

-Travel Time:
+Travel time

-Example 1:
+Example 1

 An employee whose commute is usually 15 minutes each way is given a one-day assignment in another city.
 The employee's travel to the special assignment takes two hours each way.

 Pay required?
 Yes.
 If an employee regularly works at a fixed location in one city but is given a special one-day assignment in another city, the time spent traveling to and from that special one-day assignment is considered hours worked.
-However, you may subtract the time it normally takes the employee to travel to and from his or her regular worksite.
+However, you may subtract the time it normally takes the employee to travel to and from their regular worksite.
 In this example, the employee would be entitled to 3.5 hours of paid time for the travel (4 hours of travel minus 30 minutes of normal commuting time).

-Example 2:
+Example 2

 A service technician spends several hours during their workday traveling from worksite to worksite.